AndreBaltazar8/ablac/docs/toolchain.md

 `.ll`/object sidecars.
 It is the reproducibility and profiling mode used by the pure self-rebuild gate; options after the source are order-independent.

+Compile-time build definitions may register additional program nodes through the versioned compiler API.
+After the root succeeds, `build` drains the bounded graph in declaration order; a requested program may add further nodes.
+This mechanism is target- and framework-neutral—the compiler executes program and artifact requests, while libraries own Android, WASM, MVC, RPC, or packaging policy.
+The initial executable slice and its remaining transaction/target work are documented in `docs/programmable-builds.md`.

 Long-lived builds additionally retain a module snapshot store in pure Abla.
 Each snapshot atomically associates source text, scanned import edges, two content fingerprints, and the observed file size/revision.
 On a watched